Daxz0/mm2dsc/README.md

-## mm2dz
+# mm2dz

 A Python program to convert MythicMob files to Denizen Scripts (dScript).

-# Usage:
+## Usage

 Make sure to install Pyyaml before otherwise you will get an error.
 `python setup.py install`

 Simply drop a MythicMob file into the `Input` folder, run the code and voila!
 The brand new dScript file will appear in the `Output` folder!

-# Examples:
+## Examples

 ```yml
 AngrySludge: